tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 "No." I said wiping my face.
 "I just...
 I had something in my eye.
 I'm fine"

-Blane looked towards the doors of the second factory suspiciously and then back to me.
+Blane looked towards the entrance of the second factory suspiciously and then back to me.

-"Blane was just showing me some prototypes of things he's been working on"
+"Blane is showing me some prototypes of things he's been working on"

 Suddenly I had a terrible realization.
 My uncle... my uncle was a biologist.